 Classical Education Gives Children an Excellent Grasp of Languages

-Contrary to popular thought, Latin is not really dead.
+Contrary to popular thought, Latin is not dead.
 Instead, it lives on in all the romantic languages, and if you know Latin, you know at least 50% of English and the other romance languages.

-Latin gives students an incredible grasp on English too, as students don’t need to know every new word but recognize the Latin roots and figure it out quickly.
+Latin gives students an incredible grasp on English, too, as students don’t need to know every new word but recognize the Latin roots and figure it out quickly.
 Classical educators realize this and give children a good foundation in Latin in elementary and middle school years.

 Classical Education is Made for Classrooms